zaninifrancesco/zaninifrancesco/README.md

 ## About Me
 I'm a passionate software developer with a love for coding and continuous learning.
 I have experience in various programming languages and frameworks and enjoy working on challenging projects.

-- 🔭 I’m currently working on "Trading strategy backtester" and "Music Player with Mobile Motion Sensors"
+- 🔭 I’m currently working on "Music Player with Mobile Motion Sensors"
 - 🌱 I’m currently learning Java Spring and Kafka
 - 📫 How to reach me: zaninifrancesco.bsns@gmail.com